erisonliang/aki32-utilities/README.md

 # 💖 aki32-utilities

-## 🌟 Abstract
+## ❗Abstract

 My windows and C# utilities written in C#

+I'm trying to migrate all of my work to this repo eventually.

 <br>

-## 🌟 Important
+## ❗Download

-Since this repo has some git submodules, use following for correct cloning
+Since this repo has some git submodules, use following for correct cloning (* no submodules currently)

 ```
 git clone --recursive https://github.com/aki32/aki32-utilities
 ```

-If you've forgotten to use above, use following
+If you've forgotten to use above to install submodules, use following
 ```
 git submodule update --init --recursive
 ```

 <br>

-## 🌟 A, B - Extensions
+## 🌟 Chainable Extensions

 You can now handle files with beautiful method chain!!!